Guide to the Microfilm Edition

 Among the topics covered in Warren's correspondence are her opinions of the political climate before, during, and after the American Revolution; brewing hostilities with England; news of the Revolution, especially to her son Winslow while he was abroad; the formation of a new government; state politics, in particular her husband's career; and her political satires, dramas, and other writings.

 The third reel of the collection (P-355) consists of Winslow Warren's letters home and journals kept while in France, 1781-1783, and Portugal, 1784-1785.

 Detailed Description of the Collection

 I. Letterbook, 1770-1800

-This series consists of Warren's letterbook, containing 500 pages of copies of letters written by Warren to 35 correspondents during the years 1770-1800.
+This series consists of Warren's letterbook, containing 500 pages of copies of letters written by Warren to 35 correspondents during the years 1770-1800, likely transcribed and annotated by her son James Warren.
 Several pages of the book are blank.
 For a list of select recipients and the page numbers of the letterbook on which correspondence with that individual appears, see Select List of Correspondents below.